A1.35: Housing and accommodation

 Instruction: Choose the correct solution

-(I ______ an apartment in the city center.)
+(I ______ an apartment in the city because it is close to my work.)

-Exercise 8: Renting a New House
+Exercise 8: Renting a new apartment in Amsterdam

 Instruction: